nightsky737/double_pendulum/plan.md

 - /Add : Adds smth
 - /Remove :
 - /Change : takes what should be changed + new value
-- /ChangeVector : Changes vector quantities?
+- /UpdateBody (idx, new config) : Sets new body to that idx/config.

 # Todo:
 - overlay navbar